YohanLB09/azure-vm-network-analysis-part4-network-protocols/README.md

 <img src="https://i.imgur.com/rTEFK4Y.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 -To end the SSH connection, go back to PowerShell and type "exit" and then press "Enter".
 This will automatically end the SSH session and reconnect to the Windows VM.

-To confirm this reconnection to the Windows VM, use the command: "hostname" (this indicates the name of the device you are currently connected to).
+-To confirm this reconnection to the Windows VM, use the command: "hostname" (this indicates the name of the device you are currently connected to).
 </p>
 <br />